Audi’s history goes back to the very early days of the automobile.

 One of the greatest strengths of Auto Union was its racing cars, which is where the four rings first appeared.
 Auto Union’s silver Grand Prix cars from the 1930s dominated the sport and established records that stood for several decades.
 Auto Union’s chief engineer?
 One Ferdinand Porsche (yeah, the same Ferdinand Porsche whose name now adorns some of the most coveted sports cars ever produced).

 Prior to the emergent dominance of Auto Union, Mercedes-Benz had been the leading team in Grand Prix racing.
-Adolf Hitler, in a stroke of genius (now there’s a phrase you won’t see very often) pitted Auto Union and Mercedes-Benz against one another in 1934, offering cash to support development—as well as a major cash infusion to the company winning the most races that year.
+Auto Union and Mercedes-Benz were pitted against one another in 1934, offering cash to support development—as well as a major cash infusion to the company winning the most races that year.